syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 <td>
 %&lt;DataSource&gt;.&lt;FieldName&gt; <br/><br/>For example: %Products.ProductName<br/><br/>Where, “Products” is a data source which can be data tables, datasets, data readers and data views and ProductName is the field name or column name<br/><br/></td></tr>
 </table>
 By default, DataTable values will be filled in the worksheet as a string format.
 You can the detect datatype and number format of DataTable values by using VariableTypeAction enumerator.
-LINK- API reference to VariableTypeAction enum.
+To know more about the VariableTypeAction enumerator, please refer **VariableTypeAction** in API section.

 Here is the screen shot of input template which has a template marker.